 Robbie Clutton, Director

 “The office space feels very much like it has been designed with a purpose, with little touches everywhere that make it pleasurable to use.”

 Diego Iaconelli, IT EMEA Lead

-As part of the launch, we built an interactive tour of the space.
-This enabled employees to understand the upcoming change, and to build excitement about their new workplace.
+As part of the launch, we built an interactive tour of the workspace.
+This helped employees understand the upcoming change, and to build excitement about their new working environment.

 - Status Completed

 - Completion date 2016